 The idea is similar to method 2 of finding middle of singly linked list.

-Use fast and slow (or tortoise) pointers in each route of a the tree.
+Use fast and slow (or tortoise) pointers in each route of the tree.

-3. If fast pointer reaches the leaf print value at slow pointer
+- If fast pointer reaches the leaf print value at the slow pointer